yzerlaut/yzerlaut.github.io/openings.md

 In the lab we pursue scientific excellence in a friendly and highly collaborative atmosphere.
 We are always looking for talented people to join the team !

 In addition to the current openings, we might have open positions for Master students, PhD students and Postdoctoral researchers depending on lab space and current funding.
-Do not hesitate to [contact us (yann.zerlaut@icm-institute.org)](mailto:yann.zerlaut@icm-institute.org), attach your CV and give us a short explanation on your interest in joining the lab.
+Do not hesitate to [contact us](mailto:yann.zerlaut@icm-institute.org), attach your CV and give us a short explanation on your interest in joining the lab.

 ## Current Openings